Landing x The Wild Circle

 More about Landing x The Wild Circle

 Deep woodland days for women.
-Days that set dance, circling and womanhood in their fervent roles of connecting us to body, land, emotion and spirit, able to move us with and through that which we cannot move through alone.
+Days that set dance, circling and womanhood in their fervent roles of connecting us to body, land and feminine, able to move us with and through that which we cannot move through alone.
+Alchemic days of landing, growing, receiving and expanding, from which we can re-weave what we receive into our work in the world.

 A warming vegan soup lunch and abundant tea and snacks are included, round the fire and in your hammocks in the summer months.